PanatiNitesh/Agrisense-Hackproject/README.md

 - **OpenAI** for organizing the Open Model Hackathon and providing the platform for innovation
 - **HuggingFace** for providing access to state-of-the-art language models and AI infrastructure
 - **Indian Government's Agmarknet** for agricultural market data
+- **Our amazing development team** for their dedication and innovative contributions

 ### Technologies Used